 The issue is not clear cut, however, partly due to the insufficient or inadequate data available to allow recovery success to be assessed.
-There is, however, evidence from the various surveys that often, insufficient attention to detail is given to individual species within multispecies plans.
+There is, however, evidence from the various surveys that often, insufficient attention to detail is given to individual species within multi-species plans.
 It would appear that, for these plans to be effective, as much effort must be given to each species as in a series of single-species plans.
-One report found that nearly half of the multi-species plans failed to display threat similarity greater than that for randomly selected groups of species and concluded that, as currently practised, multi-species recovery plans are less effective management tools than single-species plans.
+One report found that nearly half of the multi-species plans failed to display threat similarity greater than that for randomly selected groups of species and concluded that, as currently practised, multi-species plans.